Not seeing the results you want from your YouTube SEO campaigns?

 Another super useful tool is Keyword Keg.

-This will give you a broad overview of how the keyword performs both in YouTube and AdWords.
+This will give you a broad overview of how the keyword performs both on YouTube and AdWords.

 Like Keyword Tool, it will show you volume, CPC, competition and trend, as well as:

-Whichever tool you decide to use, the thing to keep in mind is this: Choose one main keyword and theme your video around it.
+Whichever tool you decide to use for Youtube SEO, the thing to keep in mind is this: Choose one main keyword and theme your video around it.

 Like any piece of content you produce, it should be relevant to your business, your goals, and most importantly, your audience and their interests.